-NASCAR Chairman & CEO Brian France joined with Monster Energy NASCAR Cup Series team owners on Tuesday, February 9, 2016 in Charlotte, North Carolina, to announce a landmark long-term agreement on an owner Charter system.
+NASCAR executives and team owners stood together on Feb.
+9, 2016 in Charlotte, North Carolina, to announce a landmark long-term agreement on an owner Charter system.

-The agreement provides teams with an increased business certainty and the ability to work more closely with NASCAR to continue to produce best-in-class racing.
+The agreement provided teams with an increased business certainty and the ability to work more closely with NASCAR to continue to produce best-in-class racing.

 Below are fast facts about the comprehensive agreement.

-• There are 36 Charter teams, currently from among 19 organizations.
-The number 36 was not pre-determined — NASCAR analyzed which teams showed a long-term commitment to the sport by attempting to qualify every week for the past three years.
+• There are 36 Charter teams.
+The number 36 was not pre-determined — back in 2016, NASCAR analyzed which teams showed a long-term commitment to the sport by attempting to qualify every week for the past three years.
 That criteria yielded 36 Charters.

-• A Charter guarantees entry into the field of every Monster Energy NASCAR Cup Series points race.
-Qualifying speeds still determine the lineup.
+• A Charter guarantees entry (and therefore, a portion of the purse) into the field of every NASCAR Cup Series points race.

 • Charter owners may transfer their Charter to another team, for one full season, once over the first five years of the agreement.